benjiebob/BADJA/README.md

 }
 ```

-Annotations in are provided in this repository as *.json files for a total of 9 video sequences (unfortunately, the tiger and cat sequences have been omitted due to licensing restrictions):
+Annotations in are provided in this repository as *.json files for a total of 9 video sequences.
-1. 7 video sequences from the [DAVIS 2017 Video Segmentation dataset](https://arxiv.org/abs/1704.00675) of Pont-Tuset et al.,
+1. Seven video sequences from the [DAVIS 2017 Video Segmentation dataset](https://arxiv.org/abs/1704.00675) of Pont-Tuset et al.,
-2. 2 video sequences provided in extra_videos which were sourced by hand.
+2. Two video sequences provided in extra_videos which were sourced by hand.

+Note that for the time being, raw frames for the tiger and cat sequences have been omitted from the extra_videos repository due to licensing restrictions.

 We annotate 20 joints which are related to positions on the SMAL quadruped mesh (Zuffi et al. 2018) defined in `smal_CVPR2018.pkl'.
 This can be downloaded from the [SMALR](http://smalr.is.tue.mpg.de/) page.